 When I woke from a twelve-day coma less than three years ago, with a devastating diagnosis and without the ability to articulate and express coherent thoughts, the last thing going through the minds of my mother and I were that I would be delivering a keynote speech on the successes and perspectives of a traumatic brain injury survivor.
 Since finding clarity after my fall, I have wanted to make a positive impact on the lives of other survivors and to bring about positive change to the standard model of neurorehabilitation.
 I cannot think of a more appropriate group of practitioners and therapists to speak to in order to initiate that feat than the Neuro-Optometric Rehabilitation Association (NORA).

 Last Thursday, my mother and I found ourselves on a plane to North Carolina to fulfill a dream that was previously unfathomable.
 Perhaps this was the beginning of how my mother and I could make a difference?
-This may be my opportunity to bring our knowledge and experience as a TBI survivor and his mother to an audience of medical practitioners, students, and physical, occupational, speech, and vision therapists.
+This may be my opportunity to bring our knowledge and experience as a TBI survivor to an audience of medical practitioners, students, and physical, occupational, speech, and vision therapists.
 How was I really to cram the past three years into an hour and a half presentation while still making it meaningful and educational for doctors?

 “What are you going to do to make a living?
 How are you going to pay your rent?”
 My mother had other thoughts on the plane ride over.
 “It’s hard to hear you express worry” I replied.
-Here we were, after having written over sixty-thousand words in a blog that was helping others, launched a successful Kickstarter campaign which introduced my story to hundreds of thousands of people around the globe, spent countless hours privately studying and assisting other survivors, and now, finally, a chance at improving the model of neurorehabilitation by bringing our story and my research and perspectives to an entire conference full of professionals dedicated to neurorehabilitation.
+Here we were, after I had written over sixty-thousand words in a blog that was helping others, launched a successful Kickstarter campaign which introduced my story to hundreds of thousands of people around the globe, spent countless hours privately studying and assisting other survivors, and now, finally, a chance at improving the model of neurorehabilitation by bringing our story and my research and perspectives to an entire conference full of professionals dedicated to neurorehabilitation.
 “After everything, it feels like you still don’t have confidence in me.
 I just… I just don’t know how to impress you!”

 I know her genius, which I may not acknowledge enough, is not in her recognition of my accomplishments and the hard work we have done together (she rarely acknowledges either), but in her constant push for improvement.
 We share this drive.
 She does not only want me to survive my injuries, she is relentless in her pursuit of giving me a real opportunity to live a meaningful life.
 She hopes that I am able to help others, and in doing so, that I will be able to thrive.
 But she’s a mother, and she worries… I don’t think she can help it, and I don’t blame her.
 Who could after what she has been through.